Nové Město nad Metují: History

 The oldest inhabited part of Nové Město nad Metují is Krčín.
 An old Slavic settlement was in the territory of Krčín in the 7th and 8th centuries.
 The Krčín village was probably founded in the 13th century and first documented in the first half of the 14th century.
-After Nové Město nad Metují was founded, it became part of the Nové Město nad Metují manor.
+After Nové Město nad Metují was founded, it became part of the Nové Město nad Metují estate.

 Nové Město nad Metují was founded by Jan Černčický of Kácov on 10 August 1501.
 It was destroyed by fire in 1526.
-In 1527, the manor was acquired by the Pernštejn family.
+In 1527, the estate was acquired by the Pernštejn family.
 In 1527–1548, most of the houses on the square were then reconstructed in uniform Renaissance and late Gothic design.
 The elementary ground plan was kept.
 The connected gables, so-called swallow tails, gave the town the appearance of the northern Italian Renaissance.
 The castle was also rebuilt.

-From 1548 to 1621, the manor was owned by Lords of Stubenberk, who expanded the castle.
+From 1548 to 1621, the estate was owned by Lords of Stubenberk, who expanded the castle.
 Albrecht von Wallenstein purchased the town in 1623, then it passed to the Trčkas of Lípa.
-After the assassination of Albrecht von Wallenstein and Adam Erdman Trčka in 1634, their properties were confiscated and Nové Město nad Metují manor received Walter Leslie, the main initiator of the assassination.
+After the assassination of Albrecht von Wallenstein and Adam Erdman Trčka in 1634, their properties were confiscated and Nové Město nad Metují estate received Walter Leslie, the main initiator of the assassination.

 Walter Leslie has rebuilt the castle in the Baroque style.
-The Leslie family owned the manor until 1802, when the last member of the family died, and Nové Město nad Metují was inherited by the Dietrichstein family.
+The Leslie family owned the estate until 1802, when the last member of the family died, and Nové Město nad Metují was inherited by the Dietrichstein family.
 The Dietrichstein family owned it until 1858.

 After the revolution and administrative reform of the Austrian Empire in 1848, Nové Město nad Metují became independent of the nobility.
 From 1849 to 1949, Krčín was a separate municipality.

 Economy

 Nové Město nad Metují is a town with tradition in engineering, printing, textile and food industry.
 The town is known for watch-making production under the brand PRIM.
-The largest employers based in the town are Ammann Czech Republic, manufacturer of construction machinery, and Hronovský s.r.o., manufacturer of car parts.
+The largest employers based in the town are Ammann Czech Republic, manufacturer of construction machinery, and Hronovský, manufacturer of car parts.